maemo-leste/maemo-user-guide/source/chapters/clock.rst

     |alarm-repeat-never|

-If you need it to run on a specific date, and not the first occurring time, check out the :ref:`Alarm date` option above.
+If you need it to run on a specific date, and not the first occurring time, check out the :ref:`chapters/clock:Alarm date` option above.

 .. note:: Styling bug.
 Black text on black background.
 Text is visible only when selected.
-See :ref:`Known bugs`.
+See :ref:`summary:Known bugs`.

 You can select one or more weekdays, when the alarm should recur.